|STUDENT FINANCIAL SERVICES | OFFICE OF THE UNIVERSITY REGISTRAR | STUDENT EMPLOYMENT|

 How Many Jobs May A Student Have?

-A student must have permission from their supervisor and business administrator at the home department before seeking a second job.
-The home department has the right to deny the student's request to work at a second job.
-The department's decision is final.
+A student must have permission from their supervisor and business administrator at the first job before seeking a second job.
+The supervisor and business administrator has the right to deny the student's request to work at a second job.
+Their decision is final.